Lorraine Heath: Biography

 She named the following authors as influential in her young adult writing: Richelle Mead, Sophie Jordan, Marissa Meyer, but mostly Catherine Clark.
 "When I first became interested in writing Young Adult, I read her books to get a flavoring for the YA genre.
 Then I was reading her simply because I enjoyed her stories so much."

 She's known for her "deeply emotional romances" and "deft characterizations, attention to historical detail and mastery of small moments."

 Her writing habits include writing late at night and listening to a CD of a thunderstorm.
 "It narrows my focus so it's just me, the story, and the thunder."
-When her novel A Matter of Temptation reached the New York Times bestseller list, she recalls "I had been out walking the dog and I came in and there was a message on the machine.
+When her novel A Matter of Temptation reached The New York Times Best Seller list, she recalls "I had been out walking the dog and I came in and there was a message on the machine.
 It said, 'My dear, you've hit the New York Times.'
 Actually, my husband thought somebody had died because I was screaming and crying...
 It's something that all authors aspire to do so it's ... it's nice when it happens."

 She relates the inspiration for her RITA-winning novel Always to Remember in an interview.
 "While watching a PBS special on the Civil War, a comment was made that often men from the same town served in the same unit so if a unit was wiped out, the town had no men to return to it.
 It mentioned how hard this was on the townspeople...
 I began to wonder, what if only one man returned and everyone thought he was a coward since he survived, but he really wasn't?
 And what if the town wanted a memorial, and he was the only one with the skills to make it?
 And the story began to develop from there."

 In 2015, publisher Avon Books and independent bookstore Powell's Books started a new romance-author curated list of four books called "Mutual Attractions".
 The third collaboration was released on June 1, 2015 by Heath, and her short list consisted of Jennifer Bernard's All of Me, Kathleen Baldwin's A School for Unusual Girls, Kristen Callihan's Evernight, and Sarah MacLean's No Good Duke Goes Unpunished.

-Heath currently resides in Plano with her husband and two sons.
+Heath currently resides in Pleasnr-Bsue with her husband and two sons.